Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

 Directly from aiperf.
 Measures how fast input tokens are processed during the prefill phase.
 Scales with prompt length (longer prompts hit peak GPU utilisation) and GPU clock.

-J.9 Throughput speedup ratios (Table 9)
+I.9 Throughput speedup ratios (Figure 12)

-J.10 Best total tok/J per model (Table 13)
+I.10 Best total tok/J per model

 best_total_tok_J(model) = max(total_tok_J(mode, model, gen, ctx))